|

 it] series The Yellow Rose with Sam Elliott

+and Cybill Shepherd.
 After the series ended

 Ken more or less retired, doing occasional personal appearances